 EPA Region 3 is responsible for reviewing, commenting and approving or disapproving all submitted self-implementing PCB cleanup plans.
 Implementation of a cleanup plan is not allowed by the regulations until approval is granted by EPA.
 EPA Region 3 issues a written decision on each notification/certification for self-implementing PCB cleanup under the Self-implementing PCB cleanup regulations at 761.61(a), which has specific cleanup levels and remedies.
 Alternatively, an entity may choose to conduct the cleanup under the Risk-based cleanup regulations at 761.61(c), which allow for some deviation from the specific cleanup levels and remedial alternatives, based upon the risk posed by the site.
 After approval and final cleanup of the site, EPA Region 3 receives a final disposal report and other documentation as necessary to ensure all clean up and disposal requirements were met.

 Contaminated sites are regulated to ensure protection of human health through direct exposure but may not satisfactorily consider potential impacts through fish consumption.
 Responsible parties for contaminated sites are not required to determine whether stormwater PCB concentrations are in violation of human health water quality criteria.
 Ecological Risk Assessments may not account for the bioaccumulation of PCBs to protect aquatic biota (including fish) to meet the consumption use.

-General Industrial Stormwater Permits, General Permit for Construction Activity

-Develop inventory of existing contaminated site PCB concentration data (soil, sediment, and water column media).

-The EPA Region 3 HSCD Site Assessment program is currently working on a GIS project to identify potential land sources of contamination along the Elizabeth and James Rivers.
-This project is not limited to PCBs, but any potential source of contamination along these rivers.
-Currently, GIS maps have been made that show locations of all CERCLA and RCRA sites in the area in addition to many layers of environmental data and potential receptors that will help to focus on priority site evaluations.
-This project could be further prioritized to focus on potential land sources of PCBs.

-If there are other priority areas to be focused on, HSCD could provide similar GIS maps for those areas as well.
-However, if potential sources are identified, due to resource constraints in the HSCD Site Assessment Program, the number of sites that could be scheduled for site inspection and assessment for this project will be limited.

-The HSCD Site Assessment Program will conduct work share meetings with our State counterparts once per year.
-During these meetings, the EPA and States will share information on sites that are currently active and together determine who will be the lead agency for further investigation.
-Participants could focus on the evaluation, or re-evaluation of any potential PCBs sites that are on our active sites list that are within the Chesapeake Watershed.

-The HSCD Brownfields program could offer to conduct Targeted Brownfields Assessments (TBAs) to assist in evaluating contamination levels on PCB sites of interest.

-The Department of Defense under the auspices of the Defense Environmental Response Program remediates PCB contamination at its eligible Formerly Used Defense Sites and installations where PCBs are found to present an unacceptable risk within the Chesapeake Bay Watershed.

 Gaps in Current Management Efforts to Reduce PCB Loads from Contaminated Sites

 Monitoring gaps for Characterizing PCB Loads from Contaminated Sites